 (Move to the edge of the water so that your feet are immersed - or to where you are comfortable with water touching your feet)

 Consider reciting your baptismal promises that was recited at your baptism and at every other baptism you have been at or have been privileged to be a Godparent

 We are proud to profess it in Christ Jesus our Lord.

 How could you celebrate your initiation into the Church of God on the anniversary of your baptism?

 This concludes Station One.
-Proceed to Station Two.
+Click Here to go back to the map to proceed to Station Two.

 Before this encounter at the house of Martha, St Luke describes Jesus teaching through story.
 He has just told the story of the Good Samaritan, a story in which religious and educated did not respond to the person in need.
 It was a foreigner, an outsider from Samaria who was filled with compassion, responded in the manner in which Jesus was endeavouring to form disciples.

 In both scripture passages - Jesus calls us to mission, discipleship, prayer and service.